piotay/pfb2025/unix.md

 ## Text Editors

-It is often necessary to create and write to a file while using the terminal.
-This makes it essential to use a terminal text editor.
+Files need to be created and edited.
 There are many text editors out there.
-Some of our favorite are Emacs and vim.
-We are going to start you out with a simple text editor called  `vi`
+Some of our favorite are Emacs and vi and visual studio code.
+Some text editors have a point and click interface while others are command line text editors that use only key strokes as commands.
+Both are useful in different ways.

 ## Introduction to vi